core-wg/resource-directory/draft-ietf-core-resource-directory.md

 This is usually enforced by security policies, which in general require equivalent credentials for creation of and operations on a registration.

-After the initial registration, the registering endpoint retains the returned location of the Registration Resource for further operations, including refreshing the registration in order to extend the lifetime and "keep-alive" the registration.
+After the initial registration, the registering endpoint retains the returned location of the registration resource for further operations, including refreshing the registration in order to extend the lifetime and "keep-alive" the registration.
 When the lifetime of the registration has expired, the RD SHOULD NOT respond to discovery queries concerning this endpoint.
-The RD SHOULD continue to provide access to the Registration Resource after a registration time-out occurs in order to enable the registering endpoint to eventually refresh the registration.
+The RD SHOULD continue to provide access to the registration resource after a registration time-out occurs in order to enable the registering endpoint to eventually refresh the registration.
 The RD MAY eventually remove the registration resource for the purpose of garbage collection.
-If the Registration Resource is removed, the corresponding endpoint will need to be re-registered.
+If the registration resource is removed, the corresponding endpoint will need to be re-registered.

-The Registration Resource may also be used cancel the registration using DELETE, and to perform further operations beyond the scope of this specification.
+The registration resource may also be used cancel the registration using DELETE, and to perform further operations beyond the scope of this specification.

-Operations on the Registration Resource are sensitive to reordering;
+Operations on the registration resource are sensitive to reordering;
 {{freshness}} describes how order is restored.

-The operations on the Registration Resource are described below.
+The operations on the registration resource are described below.

 ### Registration Update {#update}